 The other day a co-worker asked me if I have been affected by the election of Donald Trump as our new President.
-I will admit it his question came unexpected considering he is an older white male speaking to a black female at work but there was a part of me that appreciated the question.
-Now of course my answer was, Hell Yea.
+I will admit it his question came unexpectedly considering he is an older white male speaking to a black female at work but there was a part of me that appreciated the question.
+Now, of course, my answer was Hell Yea.
 I mean how could it not.
 We began to share perspectives and desires for a positive outcome but both realized that we shared a concern for the DIVISION this whole election has caused.

 I had an ex-coworker who I adored and held with high regard vote for Trump.
-I knew him to be such a kind, honest and good man an I never would have thought he would vote for him just based on Trumps crude comments alone.
+I knew him to be such a kind, honest and good man and I would never have thought he would vote for him just based on Trump’s crude comments alone.
 We stayed connected on social media and when I found out he did vote for Trump I was not only shocked but I immediately questioned everything I knew to be true about his character.
 My flesh (as the Christians would say…lol) wanted to block him from all my social media ASAP.
-But my better judgement said that I wouldn’t be anymore right to judge this man by a vote than those that judge me by the color of my skin.
-So I chose to accept the fact that his choice for President doesn’t mean he is any less the kind person that I had come to know and remained connected with him on social medial.
+But my better judgment said that I wouldn’t be any more right to judge this man by a vote than those that judge me by the color of my skin.
+So I chose to accept the fact that his choice for President doesn’t mean he is any less the kind person that I had come to know and remained connected with him on social media.
 Am I still disappointed and question?
-Of course I do but I have chosen to let his good character outweigh what I perceived to be a bad decision.
+Of course, I do but I have chosen to let his good character outweigh what I perceived to be a bad decision.
 Far too often we judge the whole based upon one part, which isn’t fair or just for anyone.

 I was sent this video, which illustrates the premise of “one bad apple spoils the bunch”.
 Although it speaks to how making a mistake affects how we are viewed by others, the principle relates to the political divide we are currently dealing with as a country.